Explainer: What Is the Trans-Pacific Partnership?

-Updated, August 1, 2013—Two of the world’s most dynamic regional markets are moving towards integration through the establishment of a free-trade area unprecedented in size and scope.
+Updated, October 5, 2015—After nearly eight years of negotiations, 12 countries in Asia and the Americas signed an agreement on the Trans-Pacific Partnership (TPP) in Atlanta, Georgia, on October 5, 2015.
+With the deal, which will now need to be ratified by each member country, two of the world’s most dynamic regional markets moved toward integration through the establishment of a free-trade area unprecedented in size and scope.
 With its aim to connect the economies of the Pacific Rim, the Trans-Pacific Partnership has generated excitement and debate around the world as a twenty-first-century agreement and the first of its kind.

 But what does it really mean to be a twenty-first-century trade pact?
 AS/COA provides an overview detailing the origin, characteristics, and purposes of the agreement.

 The TPP is a multilateral free-trade agreement currently under negotiation and designed to promote comprehensive economic integration among Pacific Rim countries.
 The TPP seeks to address multidimensional trade issues not included in traditional trade agreements, such as regulatory coherence and market liberalization to strengthen development and governance.
 The agreement also offers a chance to update aspects of existing trade pacts among countries party to the negotiations.
 The goal is to sign a “twenty-first century agreement” that covers critical trade-related issues.